doc-han/LibGenesis/README.md

     ]
 ```

-4. How to download book

-Just a get request to the download property in the returned json array will do downloading stuff for you.

 ### If you've been waiting for long for this.
-[Please star the project on GitHub](git+https://github.com/Doc-Han/LibGen.git)
+[Please star the project on GitHub](https://github.com/Doc-Han/LibGen.git)

 Hence you can do what you want with it.
 Thank You